Nancy Wilcox's house

 "Because nothing came out in the paper about it for some time, as I recall in this particular case, which I later would associate with Wilcox."

-This comment is interesting, as it shows us that Bundy actively paid attention to news stories about his victims.
+This comment is interesting, as it shows us that Bundy actively paid attention to media coverage of his victims.

 "Bones not those of Bundy murder victim."